Barsegh-A/belote-decouverte/src/readme.txt

 Initial state is printed as well as some statistics for each algorithm and finally the optimal play determined by the strategy returned by AlphaBetaSearch.

+Also, all classes that are used in BeloteState and BeloteState itself hashCode and equals methods are implemented correspondingly.

 Finally, to run the demo, corresponding values should be given to the number of suits, win/lose, forward pruning in Constants.